 “Kingfisher” by Bronson (Type 1)

-Yet another trade reel supplied to Edward K. Tryon Co. of Philadelphia and also virtually identical to Bronson’s No.2800 “Biltwell”.
+This was a trade reel supplied to Edward K. Tryon Co. of Philadelphia and also virtually identical to Bronson’s No.2800 “Biltwell”.
 Tryon owned the trademarked “Kingfisher” brand name.
 Also from the early to mid 1930’s.
 Reel is shown in Karl White’s book of reels, volume 2 page 176.
 Pictures are courtesy of Karl and Beverly White.

 “Kingfisher” by Bronson (Type 2)